theoutfield/sw_sncn_motorcontrol/app_demo_ethercat_motorcontrol/README.md

 - [How to configure your motors][how_to_configure_motors]

 ###COM_TILE
-This tile (0 by default) runs threads responsible for handling communication over EtherCAT.
+This tile runs threads responsible for handling communication over EtherCAT.
 They need to access the Communication Module (COM), just a tile that provides access to the COM ports can run these functions.
 ```
     on stdcore[COM_TILE] :
 ```